Verizon Wireless Issue (Resolved)

 We are encouraging Verizon customers to contact Verizon and report the problem so they are made aware of it.

-Update 10/13: After receiving some DNS troubleshooting data from a helpful Pushover user on Verizon, it appears Verizon is using a 3rd party DNS filtering system which has erroneously flagged the pushover.net domain as having to due with malware (possibly due to the nature of how our API and callback mechanisms work).
+Update 10/13: After receiving some DNS troubleshooting data from a helpful Pushover user on Verizon, it appears Verizon is using a 3rd party DNS filtering system which has erroneously flagged the pushover.net domain as being associated with malware (possibly due to the nature of how our API and callback mechanisms work).
 After contacting the company that is providing this DNS information, we are awaiting their delisting of our domain.

 Update 10/13 17:00 CDT: We have released a new version of our Android app with a temporary workaround that tries a fallback domain if the pushover.net domain cannot be resolved.
 We are working on releasing a similar workaround for iOS.